Age discrimination is daft. In knowledge industries it is madness.

 Sure, human brains slow down as we age, but they also gain experience and wisdom.

-Older workers have a lot to offer.
-It may be true that they can’t work through the night as often as youngsters or go on so many of those macho programming ‘death marches’.
-On the other hand, older workers tend to be more reliable and stable.
+Older workers have much to offer.
+Maybe they can’t work through the night as much as youngsters or go on as many macho programming ‘death marches’.
+On the other hand, older workers are more reliable and stable.

 The telling feature of that experience was that many of the people who could have returned to clear up the y2k bugs refused to do so.
 Some were bitter about being dumped long before their expected retirement age, others had found life was so good without Cobol coding that nothing, not even pots of cash, could tempt them back.